Praqma/Praqmatic-Automated-Changelog/README.md

 A couple of things to note here:

  * `label` on the `PACTask` are the labels assigned via. regular expressions in the config file.
-It's a `Set` so values are unique, and will be overriden if you provide the same label to two different regular expressions
+It's a `Set` so values are unique, and will be overridden if you provide the same label to two different regular expressions
- * `referenced` on the `PACCommit` is the indicator that this commit has been referenced somwhere by a task.
+ * `referenced` on the `PACCommit` is the indicator that this commit has been referenced somewhere by a task.
  * `applies_to` on the `PACTask` indicates which task management system the task was found to belong two.
 It's a `Set` so value are unique.
  * Note that in all cases, `attributes` is an empty Hash.
 This variable will be populated by data for all the task systems this `PACTask` applies to.
 For Jira this is a straight up key/value hash.
  * `task_id` is the key that is used to look up data in the task management system(s) that populate the `attributes` field on the `PACTask`.
 Method of lookup varies and is unique for each task system.
 Trac uses an xmlrpc interface with a `ruby` gem, and `Jirà` is just plain `REST` using ruby standard `HTTP` libraries.